Flakee/vue-component-template/README.md

-# vue-webpack-boilerplate
+# vue-component-template

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction for open source Vue components.

+> Based on the official vue-webpack-boilerplate template

 > This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation